 ★ Consider whether the event is going to be filmed or photographed and ensure that the lighting will enable the event to be captured easily.

 ★ Remote lighting will give you the flexibility to control the lighting during the event and respond to any changes in weather that effect the natural daylight.

-Evolve Events team have over nineteen years’ experience in producing corporate events and creating the perfect event lighting.
+Evolve Events team have over twenty years’ experience in producing corporate events and creating the perfect event lighting.
 The team is headed up by Gary Peters who has been voted as one of the most influential people in the events industry, listed on Event Magazine’s Top 100 Club.

 Our event services including venue finding, set design, styling and build, AV and lighting, stage management and sourcing entertainment and quality catering.